 In case of accidents one can call the emergency number 144.
 An ambulance will pick you up and the staff will determine to which hospital they can take you.

 In Austria, we make a difference between UKH (Unfallkrankenhaus) where you have to go to if you have an accident (for example falling down a stair etc.) and are hurt because of that (broken arm,...).
-If you feel very ill, you have to go to the LKH/AKH (Landeskrankenhaus/Allgemeines Krankenhaus) where the doctors will take care of you responsible person of the Local Committee know.
-He/She will help to find you a doctor etc.
+If you feel very ill, you have to go to the LKH/AKH (Landeskrankenhaus/Allgemeines Krankenhaus) where the doctors will take care of you

-If you feel sick or have an accident, please also let the
+If you feel sick or have an accident, please also let the responsible person of the Local Committee know.
+They will help to find you a doctor etc.